Boundedness questions for Calabi-Yau threefolds: Preliminaries

 where $X'$ denotes the flopped threefold and $D_2$ is the divisor on $X'$ corresponding to a divisor $D_1$ on $X$.
 This then leads to a pivotal observation.

 \begin{prop} For \CY threefolds $X$, knowledge of $D^3$ and $D\cdot c_2$ for some big movable class $D \in H^2 (X, \Z)$ determines $X$ up to a bounded family.

 \begin{proof}

 Suppose we have a big movable integral divisor class $D$ on $X$, by Section 5 of \cite{Kaw} or \cite{KollarFlops} Corollary 6.3 therefore corresponding to a big nef class $D'$ on some birationally equivalent (smooth) minimal model $X'$; note that $c_2 (X')\cdot D'$ is non-negative \cite{Yau, Miy}.
-The birational transformation from $X$ to $X'$ is obtained by successively making directed flops in curves on which $D$, and subsequently the transforms of $D$, are negative \cite{Kaw, KollarFlops, KM}.
-Thus successively applying the above formula for the transformation of the linear form, we obtain $c_2(X)\cdot D$ in terms of $c_2(X')\cdot D'$, and so knowledge of $c_2 (X)\cdot D$ bounds all the additional terms on the right-hand sides of the above formulae.
+The birational transformation from $X$ to $X'$ is obtained by successively making directed flops in curves on which $D$, and subsequently the transforms of $D$, are negative, also called a sequence of $D$-flops \cite{Kaw, KollarFlops, KM2}.
+Thus successively applying the formula (1) for the transformation of the linear form, we obtain $c_2(X)\cdot D$ in terms of $c_2(X')\cdot D'$ with $c_2(X)\cdot D \ge c_2(X') \cdot D' \ge 0$, and so knowledge of $c_2 (X)\cdot D$ bounds all the additional terms on the right-hand sides of both the equations (1).
 If furthermore we know $D^3$, then the transformation law for the cubic form will then bound $(D')^3$.
-Thus knowing a big movable integral class $D$ on $X$ will yield a big nef integral class $D'$ on a birationally equivalent minimal model $X'$, where we also have a bound on $(D')^3$.
+Thus knowing a big movable integral class $D$ on $X$ will yield a big nef integral class $D'$ on a birationally equivalent minimal model $X'$, with bounds on both $c_2 (X')\cdot D'$ and $(D')^3$.
+When we factor the above birational map into a sequence of $D$-flops $X = X_m -\to X_{m-1} \ldots -\to X_1 -\to X_0 = X'$, we denote by $D_i$ the big mobile divisor on $X_i$ corresponding to $D$ on $X$ (thus $D_0 =D'$), and note that $m$ is bounded by $ c_2(X)\cdot D /2$.

 If $D'$ is ample, we know that $10D'$ is very ample \cite{OP}; if $D'$ big but not ample, then it determines a birational contraction $\phi : X' \to Y$, with $Y$ a singular \CY threefold with canonical singularities, and $D' = \phi ^* L$ for some ample Cartier divisor $L$ on $Y$.
 The results of \cite{OP} then imply that $14 L$ is very ample on $Y$.
-Applying the theory of Hilbert schemes, we deduce in both cases that $X'$ lies in a bounded family (in the second case, coming from components of the discriminant locus of a family, corresponding to a Hilbert scheme of \CY threefolds, under resolution of canonical singularities).
-Note here that a \CY threefold with canonical singularities only has finitely many possible crepant resolutions by \cite{KollarFlops} Corollary 5.6 or \cite{KM} Theorem 6.42.
-Knowledge of the cubic and linear forms on a big movable class on $X$ therefore shows that $X$ lies in a \it birationally \rm bounded family.
+Applying the theory of Hilbert schemes, we deduce in both cases that $X'$ lies in a bounded family (in the second case, coming from strata of a Hilbert scheme over which the corresponding threefolds are equisingular \CY with canonical singularities, under crepant resolution of the singularities).
+Note here that a \CY threefold with canonical singularities only has finitely many possible crepant resolutions by \cite{KollarFlops} Corollary 5.6 or \cite{KM2} Theorem 6.42.
+Knowledge of the values of the cubic and linear forms on a big movable class on $X$ therefore restricts $X$ to lie in a \it birationally \rm bounded family.